How to Get Your Dog to Walk on a Leashdogcat

 The Best Leash for You and Your Dog

-When going on walks, you want to have control over your dog.
-A sturdy leash that’s 4-6 feet long will be helpful during your walk.
-You can choose any leash that feels comfortable to you.
-Leather or nylon rope leashes with a short lead is best for long walks so you can have quick control of your dog in uncomfortable situations.
+You should have control over your dog when out on walks.
+During your walk, a robust leash 4-6 feet length will be useful.
+You can use whatever leash that seems right to you.
+Leather or nylon rope leashes with a short lead are ideal for extended walks since they allow you to quickly handle your dog in stressful situations.

-A retractable leash is easy to hold and good for potty breaks or to let your dog roam on leash.
-These aren’t great for dogs that pull a lot.
+A retractable leash is convenient for toilet breaks or letting your dog roam off-leash.
+These are not suitable for dogs who pull a lot.

 How to Stop Constant Tugging